 - Establishment of task-force or inter-ministerial working group.
 Many regions solve the problem of distributed knowledge and governance by establishing the mechanisms of combined participation and shared responsibility.
 Such group can consist only of government sector (ministries, agencies, other bodies), or be supplemented by private/public sectors.
 The group should be responsible for steering the implementation of the strategy and supervise all matters in connection with the S3, also observing the relation with overall research and innovation policy or cohesion (regional) policy, if applicable. - Clear attribution of responsibilities and political support to the institution responsible for the management of the Smart Specialization strategy.
 The mandate should be recognized regardless national or regional level.
 Responsibilities should reflect the available legal framework, meaning that f. e. a task-force cannot be responsible for the efficiency of funding or timely delivery of policy as there are the functions of ministries and agencies.
 Therefore, the responsibilities should be within the available mandate as coordination, timely indication of issues and communication.
-If the responsible body is a funding institution, the mandate should change accordingly. - A resent DG JRC43 study revealed, that lack of skills and capabilities in regional and national administrations and some stakeholders poses serious challenges to the development of better governance arrangements and constrains the effective executions of different policy functions.
+If the responsible body is a funding institution, the mandate should change accordingly. - A resent DG JRC study revealed, that lack of skills and capabilities in regional and national administrations and some stakeholders poses serious challenges to the development of better governance arrangements and constrains the effective executions of different policy functions.
 It might be due to overlooking of the resources needed to deliver a proper governance function or attribution of the task to already "busy" public servants as an additional responsibility.
 Additional resources must support additional responsibilities.
 A very often failure in governance arises from failure to supply required resources. - Accountability is also a key element of the governance function.
 It should be regarded as accountability for a decision making power, such as regional or national government, in some cases it can be a Parliament (depends on the research and innovation policy framework).
-Accountability for general public and most importantly the stakeholders of the strategy should be regarded as well.
+Accountability for general public and most importantly the stakeholders of the strategy should be regarded as well. - A well-functioning and continuous entrepreneurial discovery process is the core of S3 and should be the key task of good governance.
+In many cases a specially established temporary bodies, such as strategic partnerships or platforms performs this function.
+It is a coordinated area with a mandate to provide recommendations and reflections regarding implementation, bottlenecks and new ideas.
+As it is challenging to engage private sector into the discussions, a good credibility (comes with the mandate) of such body is a necessity. - Governance is also responsible for organization of communication function.
+As it might seem not to be in first line of priority functions, it is important part of general accountability and public engagement.
+S3 should be communicated with a publicly fit narrative, not just as a legal document with plans and indicators, but as a live strategy.

-43 Directorate-General "Joint Research Centre"
+&lt;sup>43 Directorate-General "Joint Research Centre"